 The Council Tax Income Account (Scotland) shows the gross income raised from Council Taxes levied and deductions made under statute.
-The resultant net income is transferred to the Comprehensive Income and Expenditure Statement of the authority.
+The resultant net income is shown in the Comprehensive Income and Expenditure Statement.
 Council Tax is payable on any dwelling which is not an exempt dwelling (prescribed by an order made by the Scottish Government).
 The amount of Council Tax payable depends on the valuation band of the dwelling.